speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

 - When a process requests an available resource, system must  decide if immediate allocation leaves the system in a safe state.
 - System is in safe state if there exists a safe sequence of all  processes.
-- Sequence  is safe if for each Pi , the resources  that Pi can still request can be satisfied by currently available  resources + resources held by all the Pj , with j<I.
+- Sequence {P1, P2, ..., Pn} is safe if for each Pi , the resources  that Pi can still request can be satisfied by currently available  resources + resources held by all the Pj , with j<I.
   - If Pi resource needs are not immediately available, then Pi can wait until all Pj have finished.
   - When Pj is finished, Pi can obtain needed resources,  execute, return allocated resources, and terminate.
   - When Pi terminates, Pi+1 can obtain its needed resources,  and so on.